NavyaG-lab/Tech-writer/datasets/core-datasets/README.md

 ## For producers

-### What are the advantages of creating a core dataset?
+### What are the advantages of creating a core dataset

 The advantages brought by moving a dataset to core are a consequence of following the guidelines the Analytics Productivity team defined to promote quality standards in a few topics.
 These advantages include: